QiyanYu/notes/pages/CS 61A Notes.md

 			- [2.4.9 Propagating Constraints - Textbook](https://composingprograms.com/pages/24-mutable-data.html#propagating-constraints)
 			- Computer programs are traditionally organized as one-directional computations, but we often want to model systems in terms of relations among quantities which is not one-directional.
 			- The non-directionality of computation is the distinguishing feature of constraint-based systems.
 		-
+- # Chapter 4: Data Processing
+	- ## 4.2 Implicit sequences
+		- ### A dictionary, its keys, its values, and its items are all iterable values. #python
+			- The order of items in a dictionary is the order in which they were added (Python 3.6+).
+			- Historically, items appeared in an arbitrary order (Python 3.5 and earlier).
+		-
 -
 -